ovh/docs/pages/web/web-paas/languages-go/guide.en-asia.md

 ## Deprecated versions

 The following container versions are also available.
-However, due to their lack of [Go module](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) support and the difficulties in supporting the GOPATH during the $partner_full build they are not recommended.
+However, due to their lack of [Go module](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more) support and the difficulties in supporting the GOPATH during the Web PaaS build they are not recommended.

 - 1.10
 - 1.8